 If you’re envisioning a full gut renovation, then you’ll also need an architect.
 Having an architect by your side will be crucial when you’re evaluating different properties.
 They can point out the potential in a place, identify red-flags, and give you a rough estimate of how long or expensive a renovation might be.

 If you’re only looking for a place in need of just a little TLC, then you can probably get away with a licensed contractor.
-They’ll be able to evaluate costs and problems just as well as an architect.
+They’ll be able to evaluate costs and problems only as well as an architect.
 However, if what you eventually buy requires layout changes, then you’ll want to hire an architect to help with the planning.
-The sooner you can involve an architect in the planning; the better any renovation project will go.
+The sooner you can involve an architect in the plan; the better any renovation project will go.

 If you don’t know where to start with finding an architect or contractor, then ask your buyer’s agent for recommendations.
 They should have a list of licensed professionals that they can vouch for and may even have worked with before.
-Vet them just as closely as you vetted your buyer’s agent.
+Vet them just as carefully as you vetted your buyer’s agent.
 You’ll be working very closely with this person for some time, so you’ll need the right one for the job.

 Real Estate Attornies

 Lastly, you’ll need a real estate attorney.
-They’ll be needed to handle all the legal documents and conduct due diligence on a property once you’re in contract.
+They’ll be required to handle all the legal documents and conduct due diligence on a property once you’re in contract.
 Fixer-uppers are, by definition, sold in as-is condition.
 There may be issues with it that require review.

 2. Decide on what type of property you’re looking for